Additional Sources for High School Courses

-There are several ways additional ways your student can take high school level classes and earn high school credit.
-Each way needs to be considered carefully, and some may even jepordize your homeschool’s status.
+There are several additional ways your student can take high school level classes and earn high school credit.
+Each way needs to be considered carefully, and some may even jeopardize your homeschool’s status.

-- Community Colleges: All North Carolina community colleges offer courses free of charge under a concurrent enrollment.
+- Community Colleges: All North Carolina community colleges offer courses free of charge under a dual enrollment program called Career and College Promise.
 These courses are intended to enable advanced high school students to take college level courses.
 To qualify, students must be at least a junior in high school, attending high school (public, private or home) and working toward graduation.
-Priority in registration is given to adult students.
+Learn more in the tab in the menu to the left under “Career & College Promise” and see below.

 - Local Colleges: Many colleges and universities allow high school students to take college classes for a fee.
 Students enter under a dual or concurrent enrollment program.
 Check with the colleges in your area for availability, requirements and costs.